-Task Killer: This tool offers a neat way to unload frozen applications, processes or services.
-It shows the tasks, windows and/or services in a pop up menu.
+This tool offers a neat way to unload frozen applications, processes, or services.
+It shows the tasks, windows, and services in a pop-up menu.

-One Click App Killer: This tool doesn’t have a interface.
+This tool doesn’t have an interface.
 Once you run it, your cursor gets transformed into a small round target.
 You basically have to click anywhere on the frozen application’s interface to terminate it instantly.
-Basically, this utility is a windows clone of Xkill, from the Unix world.
+This utility is a Windows clone of Xkill, from the Unix world.

 Check this post if you want to find out how you can terminate ALL running applications instantly.

 What are Not Responding processes in Task Manager?

 When a program runs into some problem and stops interacting with the operating system, it is called a Not responding state.
 When this occurs, the program using that process may freeze or crash and computer resource utilization could go abnormally high.

 Read: How to add Kill All Not Responding Tasks to Context menu